University of Minnesota Duluth block M and wordmark

 When relevant to your topic be sure to work in what is happening now; that is, where appropriate, relate it to current affairs.

-And with both your Presentation and your Term Paper be sure to relate your Project materials to the materials considered in class.
+With your Presentation be sure to relate your Project materials to the materials considered in class.

 For e.g., if you are doing a project on the role of fire/cooking in prehistoric times include relevant items from Eating Culture, 2nd Edition, The Omnivore's Dilemma, and/or The Language of Food . . .